 With the arrival of the coldest weather so far this fall, I’ve found myself eating a lot of soup and stew.
 I’m the kind of person who has to have just a little bit of cracker-crunch, or a soft bit of bread to accompany my bowl of hot, comforting soup.
 I’ve grown tired of saltines and dinner rolls, so I decided to whip up a loaf of beer bread to go with my next bowl.
 This recipe is so simple but so dang delicious!
 With minimal effort, you can have a warm, yeasty loaf of bread in about an hour.
-For this incarnation, I’ve used bacon, jalapeño, and cheddar cheese, but this recipe can be easily customized to fit your taste.
+For this loaf, I’m making bacon cheddar jalapeno beer bread but this recipe can be easily customized to fit your taste.
 It’s so forgiving and the result is a moist, delicious loaf perfect for any occasion.

 Here’s what you’ll need: